 - Player stats across major sports.
 For example, NBA player shooting percentages, AFL player points, totals and disposal totals, NRL/Union and player strike rates in cricket,

 That’s not all.
 Players have the chance to back their predictions using multiplier markets.
 This way, you get the maximum leverage on the bet you placed.
 These are available across a range of stats and points for major sports.
 It’s not all about win or lose betting.
 Read up on form guides to put your best foot forward.

 PointsBet Mobile App: 3/5

 With this PointsBet review, readers will be pleased to know that there is a PointsBet mobile application available for the taking.
 It is compatible both with Android and iOS devices.

-The key elements to keep in mind are:
+The key elements of the Pointsbet app to keep in mind are:

 - The app is compatible with iOS 9.0 or later devices, including iPhone, iPad, iPod Touch,